Two Extra Large Bay Trees with Twisted Stems

 Care Notes

 These Spiral Bay Trees (Laurus Nobilis) come as a stunning matched pair and are sourced from the best grower in Northern Europe.
-Having been grown for at least 20 years, these beautiful trees have been hand-picked by us as a closely matched pair in height, head size and the shape of the spiral stem.
+These beautiful trees have been hand-picked by us as a closely matched pair in height, head size and the shape of the spiral stem.
 If you looking for a pair of trees to frame a doorway or entrance or as a focal point on your patio or roof garden then these spiral bay trees will certainly add the desired 'wow factor'

 Where more than one tree is ordered we will do our best to match up trees to work well together.
 We recommend http://www.vasotoscano.com/ for fabulous frostproof terracotta pots.
 We send out a care note with every order detailing all the feeding, watering and planting requirements.